Unlocking Past Information: Temporal Embeddings in Cooperative Bird's Eye View Prediction: Methodology

 \subsection{Importance Fusion}

-The primary goal of the importance fusion is to determine the locations of interest and their corresponding importance within the set of $N$ provided embeddings $\mathcal{E}_1, \mathcal{E}_2, \dots, \mathcal{E}_N$, as depicted in Fig. \ref{fig:confidence_fusion}.
-The importance estimator follows the importance-aware adaptive fusion module of SCOPE \cite{Yang2023SCOPE} and employs an importance generator $f_{gen}(\cdot)$, which takes the input channel dimension of the BEV embedding and generates $O$ output channels.
-The resulting output maintains the same height and width as the input embedding.
-To create the importance map $\mathcal{M}_1$ of an embedding $\mathcal{E}_1$, we use the max value function $\Psi_m$ across the output channels $O$ and then apply the sigmoid ($\sigma$).
+The primary goal of the importance fusion is to determine the locations of interest and their corresponding importance within a set of $N$ provided embeddings $\mathcal{E}_1, \mathcal{E}_2, \dots, \mathcal{E}_N$, as depicted in Fig. \ref{fig:confidence_fusion}.
+The importance estimator follows the importance-aware adaptive fusion module of SCOPE \cite{Yang2023SCOPE} and employs an importance generator $f_{gen}(\cdot)$, which takes the input channels of the BEV embedding and generates $O$ output channels, maintaining the same height and width as the input embedding.
+To create the importance map $\mathcal{M}_1$ of an embedding $\mathcal{E}_1$, we use the max value function $\Psi_m$ across the output channels $O$ and apply the sigmoid ($\sigma$).
 The importance map of an embedding is calculated as follows:

-The importance maps are then concatenated and put into a softmax function $\phi(\cdot)$ to get the relative importance and are calculated as follows:
+The importance maps are then concatenated and put into a softmax function $\phi(\cdot)$ to get the relative importance:

-By utilizing the relative importance values along with their corresponding embeddings, this procedure generates an importance-fused embedding that represents a synthesis of information and is calculated as follows:
+Using the relative importance along with the corresponding embeddings, we create an importance-fused embedding, which is a synthesis of information calculated as follows: